10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 }
 ```

-Not necessary to nest elements or modifiers:
+It's not necessary to nest elements or modifiers:

 ```css
 /* block */